jaz303/spark/README.md

   * optional long loop detection/cancellation (via syntax tree modification)
   * typing a command into the console causes something funky to happen with the `setup()`/`loop()` stuff - must investigate further.
   * animation is SLOW. must switch to requestAnimationFrame().

+Beyond this, there are a ton of other more interesting features planned; this early beta is just laying the groundwork for some much more awesome features.

 ## Author & License